QUEER PRESS GRANT

 Grant proposals are submitted using an online form, and consist of the following items:

-- Cover letter that states the project title and why the project is of interest to the readers of LGBT comics
+- Cover letter that states the project title and why the project is of interest to the readers of LGBT comics (a statement of purpose)

 - Business plan and budget detailing how funds (in US dollars) will be spent and obtained, including an intended time period